Challenging Youth Mentoring Program Issues

-There were many challenging issues facing the youth mentoring movement in Canada and the USA when I visited them in 2006.
+There were many challenging issues facing the youth mentoring movement in Canada and the USA when I visited them.
 I do not believe in reinventing the wheel and know that we can learn a great deal from the experiences of people who have spent more time working in this field than anyone I know of in Australasia.
-Some of the more important issues are listed below.
+Most of the issues I encountered seem to be common in many programs in Australasia as well.
+Some of the more important issues include:

 - Securing adequate funding to make programs sustainable appears to have become more and more of an issue, especially for smaller programs and those in more remote, rural areas.